-R_h in Figure 6 shows that clouds have strong positive heating efficiencies in ascent regions and strong negative heating efficiencies in subsidence regimes.
-The sign of R_h is largely controlled by the dynamic environment, which is consistently shown in both A-Train observations and reanalyses.
-Within the ascent regime, A-Train results show an obvious trend in enhanced heating associated with the thermodynamic regime changes while the reanalysis show only a moderate enhanced heating, which is weakest in MERRA-2.
-This is likely due to the failure of reanalyses to simulate high R_h over warm pool regions as in Figure 1.
-From the last row of this figure, the observations demonstrate that clouds become increasingly efficient at heating the atmosphere per unit rain, especially in deep convective cloud regimes, in regions of ascent with high SST and CWV.
-The observations are also much more vertically stratified, indicating that CWV is a stronger control than SST in the observations compared to the reanalyses.
+$R_h$ in Figure 5-6 shows that clouds have strong positive heating efficiencies in ascent 533 534 regions like the Indo Pacific warm pool region and strong negative heating efficiencies in subsidence regimes., such as those dominated marine stratocumulus.
+The sign of $R_h$ is largely 535 536 controlled by the dynamic environment, which is also consistently shown in both A-Train 537 observations and reanalyses.
+Clouds have strong negative heating efficiencies in subsidence regimes and strong positive heating efficiencies in ascent regimes.
+Within the ascent regime, A-538 539 Train results show an obvious trend in enhanced heating associated with the thermodynamic regime changes while the reanalysis show only a moderate enhanced heating, which is weakest 540 in MERRA-2.
+This is likely due to the failure of reanalyses to simulate high $R_h$ over warm pool 541 regions as in Figure 1.
+From the last row of this figure, the observations demonstrate that clouds 542 become increasingly efficient at heating the atmosphere per unit rain, especially in deep 543 convective cloud regimes, in regions of ascent with high SST and CWV.
+The observations are 544 also much more vertically stratified, indicating that CWV is a stronger control than SST in the 545 546 observations compared to the reanalyses. we can see that both the results of $R_c$ and $R{l_c}$ indicate that CWV is a stronger control on both $R{e}$ and $R{h}$ than SST in the reanalyses compared to the 547 observations.
+For $R{h}$ , even when SST increases beyond 300K, if there is not sufficient CWV, $R{h}$ 548 shows little strengthening.
+But when CWV is sufficient, the strength of $R{k}$ rapidly increases.
+It 549 demonstrates that clouds will heat the atmosphere more efficiently per unit rain, especially in 550 convective cloud regimes, with both high SST and CWV.
+Also, when CWV increases, 551 longwave emission to the surface decreases and the cloud greenhouse effect increases with the 552